nginx-architects/agility2022-apigw-nic/modules/module1/readme.md

 ![Postman Collections](media/postman-collections.png)

-Note that we are sending a GET request to the URL api.example.com/v1/colors.
+Note that we are sending a GET request to the URL `api.example.com/api/v1/colors`.
 Send this request by clicking the "Send" button to the right.

 ![Get /colors](media/postman-send-get.png)

 You should see a 404 response.
 The reason for this is that although the api runtimes have been exposed with a service, as shown in Step 3, those are just ClusterIP services that enable internal cluster traffic.
 To create the link between the api services and the Postman client outside the cluster you need to configure the NIC to handle that traffic.
 Let's do that now.

-Switch to the VSCode appliction in your Jumphost.
+Switch to the VSCode application in your Jumphost.
 In the upper left, navigate to the api-runtimes-vs.yaml file in the module1 directory.

 ![API Runtime VS](media/vscode-api-vs.png)